What is FIWARE?

 In addition, the FIWARE platform brings a number of Deployment tools easing the deployment and configuration of FIWARE or third-party components and their integration with FIWARE Context Broker technology.

-However, FIWARE is not about take it all or nothing.
-You are not forced to use these complementary FIWARE components but other third platform components to design the hybrid platform of your choice.
+FIWARE is not about take it all or nothing.
+You are not forced to use these complementary FIWARE Generic Enablers but are free to combine them with other third-platform components to design the hybrid platform of your choice.
 As long as it uses the FIWARE Context Broker technology to manage context information, your platform can be labeled as “Powered by FIWARE” and solutions build on top as well.
+Listings of many FIWARE Ready devices and commercial “Powered by FIWARE” solutions can be found on the FIWARE Marketplace.

 FIWARE components go through an extensive set of Quality Assurance (QA) tests run by dedicated members of the FIWARE Community.
 This way, you may gain trust about the status and maturity of any FIWARE component.